 9. Success raises the stakes rather than removing them

 None of this is an argument against starting.
-It is an argument for going in clear-eyed.
 The founders who last are not the ones who avoided these truths — they are the ones who expected them, built support before they needed it, and protected their health as deliberately as they protected their cash.
-Research is consistent on one hopeful point: founders with mentors and emotional support are far more resilient.
-Find those people first.

 Comments (0)